storaged-project/blivet/tests/vmtests/README.rst

 Running VM tests
 ================

-The VM tests are intended to run aginst a libvirt managed KVM virtual machine, running a Live OS with two unprovisioned disks present.
+The VM tests are intended to run against a libvirt managed KVM virtual machine, running a Live OS with two unprovisioned disks present.
 A suitable environment can be created using the virt-install program and Fedora Workstation Live CD